framps/raspiBackupDoc/en/src/invocation-options.md

 1. Invocation options and their configuration option ([Backup](backup.md) / [Restore](restore.md)).
-   The configuration options can be temporarily overwritten by the corresponding iinvocation options. overwritten by the corresponding call options
+   The configuration options can be temporarily overwritten by the corresponding iinvocation options. overwritten by the corresponding invocation options
 1. pure configuration options that cannot be overwritten by an invocation option ([Backup](backup-config-options.md) / [Restore](restore-config-options.md))
 1. General invocation and configuration options for both the backup